 Our core values and principles serve as the foundation of the Code.
-The Code is the cornerstone of the business ethics program and applies to all team members, contractors, officers, and members of the Board of Directors.
-Annual ethics training is required of all team members as a reminder of the Company's expectations relating to ethical business conduct and the importance the Company places on strong business ethics.
+The Code is the cornerstone of the business ethics program and applies to all employees, contractors, officers, and members of the Board of Directors.
+Annual ethics training is required of all employees as a reminder of the Company's expectations relating to ethical business conduct and the importance the Company places on strong business ethics.
 By living our values, we demonstrate that our business is conducted consistently with the high ethical standards we expect from each other and that others have the right to expect from us.

 "Wisdom is knowing the right path to take.
-Integrity is taking it.".

-- M.H.
-McKee

-When faced with an ethical dilemma, asking yourself the following basic questions should help guide you to the right decision.
+Integrity is taking it." - M.H.
+McKee following basic questions should help quide you to the right decision.
 The decision is right if you can answer "yes" to these questions: